raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

             iAmNotAParameter = 'sanfu'
 ```

 You are working with the same `iAmNotAParameter` declared at the top level of the file.
-The destractors don't like this, because they think that if you write this JavaScript:
+The detractors don't like this, because they think that if you write this JavaScript:

 ```JavaScript
 function (foo) {